petetanton/live-subtitles/README.md

 * Visit `http://localhost:8080/admin` to view the admin screen

 ## How to override styles
-* BG colour, add option `--bgcolour blue` to end of the java command above (where blue is any css colour or code, default is #0f0)
+When visiting the view page, add the following query params:
+* bgcolour=ffffff (any css colour code)
-* Text box backgroud opacity `--textboxo 0.5` where 0.5 is a double between 0 and 1
+* textboxo=0.5 (text box background colour - must be between 0 and 1)